ZiadHatab/ziadhatab.github.io/_posts/2022-12-27-trl-calibration.md

 \bs{A}=\begin{bmatrix} 1 & a_{12} \\\ a_{21}/a_{11} & 1\end{bmatrix}\begin{bmatrix} a_{11} & 0 \\\ 0 & 1\end{bmatrix}; \qquad \bs{B} = \begin{bmatrix} b_{11} & 0 \\\ 0 & 1\end{bmatrix}\begin{bmatrix} 1 & b_{12}/b_{11} \\\ b_{21} & 1\end{bmatrix}\label{eq:20}
 \end{equation}

 > Everything we derived here is based on the definition of T-parameters as given in Eq. \eqref{eq:2}.
-Be carful with this, because there are authors that use a different definition for the T-parameters.
+Be careful with this, because there are authors who use a different definition for the T-parameters.
 For example, Michael Steer, in his open access books, he defines the T-parameters as:
 \\[
 \bs{T} = \frac{1}{S_{21}}\begin{bmatrix} 1 & -S_{22} \\\ S_{11} & S_{12}S_{21}-S_{11}S_{22}\end{bmatrix}; \qquad \bs{S} = \frac{1}{T_{11}}\begin{bmatrix}T_{21} & T_{11}T_{22}-T_{12}T_{21}\\\ 1 & -T_{12}\end{bmatrix}
 \\]